-M.G.
-Newell Corporation, a full-service provider of hygienic processing solutions, celebrates its 135-year anniversary.
+In 2020, M.G.
+Newell Corporation, a full-service provider of hygienic processing solutions, celebrated its 135-year anniversary.
 Since 1885, M.G.
 Newell has remained a family-owned company providing sanitary processing equipment, automation and controls solutions to food, beverage, dairy, pharmaceutical and personal care companies.

 Our focus is reflected in our tag line - We Make It Work Better - a commitment to provide unparalled service and quality parts through every phase of our customer relationships.

 We'd love to hear from you!
 How have we made it better for you?
 Take this one question survey.